Creatonotos

 Creatonotos is a genus of tiger moths in the family Erebidae.
 The moths in the genus are found in the Afrotropics, South and East Asia, Sundaland and Australia.

 Description

-Palpi short and porrect.
-Hind tibia with one pair of sours.
-Forewings rather narrow.
-Forewings in some species with vein 10 from cell and vein 5 in both wings, sometimes from above angle of cell.
+"Palpi short and porrect.
+Hind tibiae with one pair of spurs.
+Fore wing rather narrow.
+Venation as in Spilosoma.
+Fore wing in some specimens with vein 10 from cell, and vein 5 in both wings sometimes from above angle of cell."

 Species

 The genus contains the following species: